 A recent US-based Long COVID Task Force, comprised of 32 individuals working in disability services, has created a workbook of suggested strategies that disability service providers can use to assist people experiencing long COVID.

 Firstly, the workbook notes, it’s important to recognise how students may be affected.
 Their physical and mental health may be significantly impacted.
 These symptoms may then impact on their academic performance.
 Students may also struggle with not knowing for how long their symptoms will last – or whether they will be permanent.

-The Task Force has not developed a protocol for what is considered acceptable medical documentation of long COVID, so your approach to this will depend on your own views and those of your higher education institution.
+The US Long COVID Task Force has not developed a protocol for what is considered acceptable medical documentation of long COVID and in Australia work is still developing on managing Long COVID.
+As a Disability Practitioner your approach to documentation will depend on best practice within your own Disability Service and those of your higher education institution.
 The documents that students are able to provide may differ dramatically and it’s important to bear this in mind.

-Some suggested supports, as determined by the Task Force, include:
+Some suggested supports, as determined by the US Long COVID Task Force, include:

 You may need to check in with the student periodically, especially in the early days of their journey, to see how they’re coping and whether their symptoms have developed or stabilised.